koriaf/parks-bce-integration-bookable-things/api.rst

 -----

 Slot is just a start-end datetime pair with some extra data attached.
+The start date is usually inclusive while the end date is exclusive.
 Reservations are created against one or more slots.